What are the L1 visa requirements?

 The L-1 intracompany transfer visa enables companies to deploy key personnel to operations in the US on a temporary basis.

 Strict eligibility criteria however apply for this category and for an employee to be eligible, they must evidence they meet the L-1 visa requirements.

-Any application for an L1 visa will be scrutinized by US immigration authorities to verify that the role being filled by the non-US workers could not by filled by a US-resident worker.
-In practice, this can be an extremely high threshold to meet and evidence, requiring a compelling and thorough petition to be compiled.
+Any application for an L1 visa will be scrutinized by US immigration authorities to verify that the role being filled by the non-US workers could not be filled by a US-resident worker.
+In practice, this creates an extremely high threshold to meet and evidence, requiring a compelling and thorough petition to be compiled.

 To be eligible, the employee must: